 From Cusco, you can take a tour into the Sacred Valley for as little as $14.
 My tour went to Pisac Markets, Pisac Ruins and Ollantaytambo Ruins, pictured below.
 Different tours go to different places.

 Pisac is known for its Sunday handicraft market and hilltop Incan citadel.
 These are some of the most colourful markets you will find in the world.

 Ollantaytambo is a village in the Sacred Valley of southern Peru, set on the Urubamba River amid snow-capped mountains.
 It’s known for the Ollantaytambo ruins, a massive Inca fortress with large stone terraces on a hillside.
 Major sites within the complex include the huge Sun Temple and the Princess Baths fountain.
 The village’s old town is an Inca-era grid of cobblestoned streets and adobe buildings.

 Manu National Park

-See more from Manu National Park
+See more photos and travel tips from Manu National Park

 Book a tour of Peru

 Disclosure: This post on the Best of Peru contains affiliate links.